Brookfield Annuity Company

 If you have a complaint about a product or service from Brookfield Annuity Company, you can address the issue by following the steps below.

-Often, a simple correction or explanation from front-line staff at the company can quickly and easily resolve the problem.
-Call or write to your usual contact (if you are a policy member, the Member Services Centre and if you are a pension plan sponsor, your usual contact at Brookfield Annuity).
+Often, a simple correction or explanation from front-line staff at the Company can quickly and easily resolve the problem.
+Call or write to your usual contact (if you are a policy member, the Member Services Centre and if you are a pension plan sponsor your usual contact at Brookfield Annuity).
 Where we receive your complaint in writing, we will acknowledge receipt within one day.
 Where you contact us by telephone, we may ask you to confirm your complaint in writing if we are not able to resolve it on the initial call.
-In all cases we will seek to resolve the issue within five days.
+In all cases we will seek to resolve the issue within 5 days.

 Senior Management Review

 If front-line staff are not able to resolve your complaint, it will be referred to our Complaints Liaison Officer for further review.
 Where this is the case, you will be informed in writing that your complaint has been escalated for further investigation.
 Equally, if you are not satisfied with the results of your initial contact, you can request further review by contacting the Complaints Liaison Officer.

 Janice Madon, President & COO and Complaints Liaison Officer

 At this stage you may be asked to:

 - Confirm your complaint in writing or provide additional information in writing; and/or

 Through the course of our investigation, we will provide you with periodic updates on our progress.
 You can also contact the Complaints Liaison Officer at any time for information on the status of your complaint.
 We will undertake to reach a final decision within 30 days of the date you initially contacted us.